Mortal Kombat: Legacy: Conception

 On June 8, 2010, Mortal Kombat: Rebirth surfaced on YouTube amid confusion about its origins and intentions.
 Kevin Tancharoen said he'd been thinking about a Mortal Kombat reboot for some time, and when the technology became available to him, he felt the time was right to make a short film.
 Tancharoen wrote and directed the film over a weekend without any studio involvement.
 With help from friends and colleagues and a $7,500 budget, the film was completed in two months.
 Before submitting the film to Warner Bros., Tancharoen intended to privately upload the short to YouTube to gauge the response of a colleague.
-He accidentally made it available to the general public, whom quickly voiced an overwhelmingly positive response.
+He accidentally made it available to the general public, who quickly voiced an overwhelmingly positive response.

 Tancharoen noted the positive fan response and realized the advantage of social networking in helping small-time directors gain a following to take to film studio executives.
 He met with Warner Bros. executives, who stopped short of green-lighting a major motion picture, but agreed to fund a web series based on the Mortal Kombat franchise.
 The final step was convincing Ed Boon, co-creator of the franchise and executive producer at NetherRealm Studios, who had just produced the latest video game installment, to agree to the series.
 Boon was impressed with Mortal Kombat: Rebirth, but not entirely sold on Tancharoen's re-imagined vision.
 After he met with Tancharoen, Boon was surprised by his enthusiasm for the franchise and quickly offered his support.